fastapi/sqlmodel/docs/databases.md

 The technical term **relation** just refers to each one of these tables.

 And because of this technical term, these **SQL Databases** are also called **Relational Databases** (in fact, that is the technically correct term).
-But it still just refers to these databases made with multiple tables.
+But it still just refers to these as databases made with multiple tables.

 ### SQL - The Language

-After developing these ideas of how to store data in multiple tables they also created a **language** that could be used to interact with them.
+After developing these ideas of how to store data in multiple tables, the same smart people also created a **language** that could be used to interact with them.

-The language is called **SQL**, the name comes from for **Structured Query Language**.
+The language is called **SQL**, which stands for **Structured Query Language**.

-Nevertheless, the language is not only used to *query* for data.
-It is also used to create records/rows, to update them, to delete them.
-And to manipulate the database, create tables, etc.
+Despite its name, the SQL language is not only used to *query* for data.
+It is also used to create records/rows, update them, delete them, manipulate the database, create tables, etc.

-This language is supported by all these databases that handle multiple tables, that's why they are called **SQL Databases**.
-Although, each database has small variations in the SQL language they support.
+Because this language is supported by all these databases that handle multiple tables, they are called **SQL Databases**.
+However, it's important to note that each database has small variations in the SQL language (*dialect*) they support.

 Let's imagine that the table holding the heroes is called the `hero` table.
 An example of a SQL query to get all the data from it could look like: